vercel/modelfusion/docs/blog/2024-01-13-local-chatbot-llamacpp-nextjs.md

 The `asChatMessages` helper converts the messages from the Vercel AI SDK to ModelFusion chat messages.

-With the prompt and the model, you can then use ModelFusion to call Ollama and generate a streaming response:
+With the prompt and the model, you can then use ModelFusion to call Llama.cpp and generate a streaming response:

 ```ts
 const textStream = await streamText({ model, prompt });